chpc-uofu/spack-config/readme.md

 ```
 cp /uufs/chpc.utah.edu/sys/installdir/spack/spack/etc/spack/* etc/spack
 ```
-also diff these files with the files in `etc/spack/default` to see what changes to them were made in the new version.
+also diff these files with the files in `etc/spack/default` to see what changes to them were made in the new version and move in the new options/changes.

 - copy the licenses
 ```